omareldahshoury/Object-Detection-YOLOv3/README.md

 # YOLOv3

 Part of the course "Python for Computer Vision with OpenCV and Deep Learning" presented on Udemy.com by Jose Portilla.
+Youtube Link to the project's final output https://youtu.be/SYaCp8acYp0

 Keras(TF backend) implementation of yolo v3 objects detection.